End of Life Planning is Important

 End of Life Planning and Your Family

-Leaving no instructions for your family is one of the most selfish things you can do for your loved ones.
+Leaving no instructions for your family is one of the most selfish things you can do to your loved ones.

 If you make no End-of-Life decisions and they are left up to your loved ones with no guidance, it will cause so much distress to your family members.
 This distress and doubt arise when your surviving family isn’t sure if they are either making the right choices or it would be what you would have wanted.
 The reality for many families is that if a loved one is in a coma or has died the questions that need to be answered can be overwhelming for them.

-The questions just seem to continue to increase during the initial period when they are in a state of shock.
-It makes them feel worse when they realise how unprepared they are for this situation that they are confronted with because of a lack of knowledge of what your wishes would have been!
+The questions just seem to continually increase during the initial period when loved ones are in a state of shock.
+It makes them feel worse when they realise how unprepared they are for this situation that they are confronted with because they don’t know what your wishes would have been!

-The questions loved ones often face and are uncertain about include:
+The questions loved ones often face and are uncertain about are:

 - Would you have wanted medical intervention to save your life regardless of the outcome?
 Even if you would be bed bound for the rest of your life?

-- Had you pre-paid for a funeral plot or a funeral fund?
+- Had you pre-paid for a funeral plot or have a funeral fund?

 - What was your preference burial or cremation?